You are here: Home » Experience a Meaningful Passover at Temple Rodef Shalom

 Chocolate Seder

-Join Rodef 2100 for a sweet and memorable celebration!
-20s & 30s are invited to experience Passover in a whole new way with a Chocolate Seder—a fun, interactive, and delicious twist on tradition!
-This event takes the themes of the traditional Passover Seder and infuses them with all things chocolate.
-Please click here to register.
+Join Rodef 2100 for a sweet and memorable Passover celebration.
+If you’re in your 20s or 30s, come experience the holiday in a whole new way with a Chocolate Seder — a fun, interactive, and delicious twist on tradition.
+We’ll take the themes of the traditional Passover Seder and reimagine them through all things chocolate, blending meaning, community, and just the right amount of sweetness.

 Passover Desserts:

 Celebrate a sweet Passover!
 For your convenience, you can order some of your favorite Passover desserts from Chantel’s Bakery through TRS!
 We have many different Passover (kosher-style) desserts to choose from.
-Please click here to order.
+Please click here to order!

 Women of TRS Passover Cookbook